csc-training/hip-programming/docs/07-multi-gpu.md

     * I.e one OpenMP thread per GPU being used
 * HIP API is threadsafe
     * Multiple threads can call the functions at the same time
-* Each thread can create its own context on the GPU
+* Each thread can create its own context on a different GPU
     * hipSetDevice() sets the device and creates a context per thread
     * Easy device management with no changing of device
 * Communication between threads becomes a bit more tricky